 Almost four years after the cornerstone was laid, on July 10, 1892 the new church was dedicated.
 The church was named “St. Patrick” by vote of the largely Irish congregation.
 Clip is from the July 11 Dallas Morning News.

 Father Guyot, born in 1845, died on August 3, 1907 and is interred in a crypt in the church basement.
 Clip is from the August 3 Telegram.

-This 1891 bird’s-eye-view map by American Publishing Company shows St. Ignatius Academy on the left and St. Patrick Church on the right.
+This detail of an 1891 bird’s-eye-view map by American Publishing Company shows St. Ignatius Academy on the left and St. Patrick Church on the right.
 What?
 You say there is something “not right” about that depiction of St. Patrick’s?
 Indeed.
 The building was still under construction in 1891, but the map projects how the church was expected to look when complete: crowned by twin bell towers.
 Those towers were never built.

 This 1893 map labels the towers “not finished.”

 But this sketch and caption from the August 4, 1907 Telegram indicate that even into the twentieth century the congregation of St. Patrick’s had not forgotten about those twin towers.

 St. Ignatius and St. Patrick in Greater Fort Worth (1907).